Hedging Your Sports Bets as a Risk Management Strategy

 For example, say you mistakenly wagered on the total of a Knicks vs. Nets game to be over 201 (-110).
 Simply bet the same amount on the under, and you’ll only incur a small loss either way.

-Deciding when to hedge is inherently ambiguous.
-However, these are two formulas that can help you calculate how to prevent a loss and secure maximum profit via hedging.
+Deciding when to hedge is inherently cloudy territory.
+However, these two formulas can help you calculate how to prevent a loss and secure maximum profit via hedging.

 Formula for Preventing a Loss by Hedging

-For example, you bet $100 on the Jaguars to win the Superbowl at (+1000) early in the season.
+For example, say you bet $100 on the Jaguars to win the Superbowl at (+1000) early in the season.
 However, they’re up against the Patriots in the Super Bowl.
-The Patriots are listed at (-143).
-You’ve decided you want to make sure you guarantee to make your money back.
+The Patriots are listed at (-200).
+You’ve decided you want to guarantee you make your money back.

-You’d need to convert moneyline odds to decimal odds first before you could make the conversion.
+You’d need to convert American odds to decimal odds before you can make the conversion.

 Plus, you still stand to profit immensely should the Jaguars win.